-Established in 1824 by Colonel Matthew Arbuckle on the east bank of the Grand River just above its confluence with the Verdigris and Arkansas Rivers, the fort was responsible for keeping peace between the Osage, who opposed any intrusion into their territory, and the Cherokee, who were already filtering into Indian Territory.
+Established in 1824 by Colonel Matthew Arbuckle on the east bank of the Grand River just above its confluence with the Verdigris and Arkansas Rivers, the fort was responsible for keeping the peace between the Osage, who opposed any intrusion into their territory, and the Cherokee, who were already filtering into Indian Territory.

-In 1834 the fort was the base for the Dragoon Expedition, originally under the command of Colonel Henry Leavenworth, who died of fever en route.
+In 1834, the fort was the base for the Dragoon Expedition, originally under the command of Colonel Henry Leavenworth, who died of fever en route.
 His successor, Colonel Henry Dodge, met with some of the southern Plains tribes at the north fork of the Red River and persuaded them to send delegates to Fort Gibson for negotiations.
-As a result, in 1835 the tribes made their first treaties with the U.S. Government at Camp Holmes, Oklahoma.
+As a result, in 1835, the tribes made their first treaties with the U.S. Government at Camp Holmes, Oklahoma.

 Fort Gibson was also a center of trade and travel.
 Located at a point beyond which river navigation was virtually impossible, it was a supply depot for a large area.
-Keelboats and later river steamers came up the Arkansas to the fort a few months each year, and unloaded passengers, military stores, and Indian trade goods.
+Keelboats and later river steamers came up the Arkansas River to the fort a few months each year and unloaded passengers, military stores, and Indian trade goods.
 Traders furnished return cargoes.
 The Texas Road, which ran from north to south and linked the growing American settlements in Texas with the Missouri River Valley, passed by the fort, which became a way station for emigrants, freighters, and traders.
 The troops also provided escorts for road traffic.
-The fort continued to be a transportation and freighting center until the arrival in the region of the Missouri, Kansas, and Texas Railroad in 1872.
+The fort continued to be a transportation and freighting center until the arrival of the Missouri, Kansas, and Texas Railroad in 1872.

 Fort Gibson Historic Site

 PO Box 457